abhiskk/AndroidFeedbackFeature/README.md

-* FeedbackTestLib is an Android Library Project.
+* FeedbackLibrary is an Android Library Project.

-* To use it download FeedbackTestLib and copy it to your app folder.
-Then import module FeedbackTestLib.
+* To use it download and import the module FeedbackLibrary.

+* SampleApp is an example app which uses FeedbackLibrary.

 * Add the following lines to your AndroidManifest.xml
 	- \<uses-permission android:name = "android.permission.INTERNET" />